daily-demos/fullscreen-prebuilt-ui/README.md

 This means if you visit `https://your-netlify-site.netlify.app/?room=https://mydomain.daily.co/roomname&screenshare=true` it will join a meeting at the room url specified and prompt you to start a screenshare.

 It also contains a serverless function that is meant to be deployed to Netlify that will create rooms for you.
-This allows the chrome extension to create a unique room whenever you click "Share screen".
+This allows the chrome extension to create a unique room whenever you click "Create and launch call".

 ## Contributing and feedback